 - Tear open packet.

 - Thoroughly wipe hands, fingers and wrists.
 Be sure to use the entire wipe.

 - For dirty hands, use first wipe to clean hands, then discard wipe; sanitize with second wipe.

 Lot No. and Expiration Date can be found on packet.

-If hands are visibly soiled or contaminated, use first wipe to clean hands, then discard wipe.
+For dirty hands, use first wipe to clean hands, then discard wipe.
 Sanitize with a second wipe.
 Discard after single use.